isomerpages/govtech-stp/_travellers-from-vietnam/00a-atp-requirements-and-process.md

 When checking in at the departure airport, the visitor must present to the airline staff:
 - a valid Air Travel Pass approval letter (electronic or physical copy) for the specified period of entry into Singapore;
 - a valid visa (for visa-required passport holders); and
-- a mobile device with the TraceTogether app downloaded.
+- a mobile device with the TraceTogether app already downloaded and registered.

 A visitor who does not have any of the above may be refused boarding by the airline.